nosco/hx/README.md

 #### 2. Building blocks

-Some frameworks such as Reagent, Rum, etc. define their own way of parsing hiccup and creating React elements.
-While this allows them to build integrations, it also means that our code must subscribe to many ways in which these frameworks control our application code.
+Some frameworks such as Reagent, Rum, etc. define their own way of parsing hiccup and creating components.
+While this allows them to build tight integrations, it also means that our code must subscribe to many ways in which these frameworks control our application code.
 We can combine them at the seams, but doing a full-on replacement is often difficult.

 `hx` aims to not control state management, rendering, or anything else about your application.
-It should only give you a way of describing React data easily in your CLJS applications.
+It should only give you a way of creating and using React components in your CLJS applications.

 #### 3. Uniform & easy to use

 [Sablono](https://github.com/r0man/sablono/) and [Hicada](https://github.com/rauhs/hicada)
-are two other great libraries for parsing & compiling hiccup syntax into React components. `hx` is different in two significant ways:
+are two other great libraries for parsing & compiling hiccup syntax into React components. `hx.hiccup` is different in two significant ways:

 1. A uniform syntax for calling React components (as in, functions and React obj).
    No need to constantly mix `[:div ..]` with `(my-component ...)`, creating